Excel AVERAGEIFS Function

 - Criteria2: In the above mentioned Criteria Range 2 for which value we need to consider the average.

 Note: Logical value TRUE or FALSE is considered as 1 and 0.
 Even zero value is considered for average.

 In the above data, we need to take the average of the region “North” for the month “Mar.”
 So here we need to look at two criteria’s to take the average out.

 - Open AVERAGEIFS function now.

-- Since we need to take the average Sales select the “Sales” column for the Average Range argument.
+- Since we need to take the average Sales to select the “Sales” column for the Average Range argument.

-- Next argument is Criteria Range 2 so select “Month” column as the reference.
+- The next argument is Criteria Range 2, so select the “Month” column as the reference.